Hire in Thailand

 |Type of Insurance

-The payslip is not mandatory but it is advisable to send this to employees on a monthly basis or according to period of payment.
+The payslip is not mandatory in Thailand but it is advisable to send a payslip to employees on a monthly basis or according to the period of payment.

-It should show the net salary and details of deductions (social security contributions, withholding tax).
+It should show the net salary and the details of deductions, such as social security contributions and withholding tax.